-Self-improvement tricks to gear yourself up to the challenges of the new year
+Self-improvement and motivation tricks to gear yourself up for whatever challenge

 You are a creature of habit, and trying to change two things simultaneously can take quite a toll on your reserves of willpower and desire for routine, comfort, and familiarity.
 So even if you’re tempted to do a life overhaul, consider focusing your energy on one aspect and doing that well, because as the concept of keystone habits by Charles Duhigg, author of “The Power of Habit” suggests, this has the potential to cascade change in other areas of our lives, too.